linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 B(0,1)=95,B(0,2)=93,B(0,3)=91,B(0,4)=89
 $$

-These prices are assumed to be [[Arbitrage Pricing of Derivatives|arbitrage]]-free.
+These prices are assumed to be [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free.
 In addition, you are given the following cap-floor volatilities:
 $$
 \sigma(0,1)=0.20,\sigma(0,2)=0.25,\sigma(0,3)=0.20,\sigma(0,4)=0.18
 $$

 where $\sigma(t,T_{i})$ is the (constant) volatility of the LIBOR rate $L_{T_{i}}$ that will be observed at $T_{i}$ with tenor of 1 year.

 a.
-Using the Black Derman Toy model, calibrate a [[Rate and Price Trees|binomial tree]] to these data.
+Using the Black Derman Toy model, calibrate a [binomial tree](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Rate%20and%20Price%20Trees.md) to these data.
 b.
 Suppose you are given a bond call option with the following characteristics.
 The underlying, $B(2,4)$ , is a two-period bond, expiration $T=2$ , strike $K_{B}=93$ .
-You know that the BDT tree is a good approximation to [[Arbitrage Pricing of Derivatives|arbitrage]]-free LIBOR dynamics.
-What is the [[Forward Contracts and Forward Prices|forward price]] of $B$ (2, 4)?
+You know that the BDT tree is a good approximation to [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free LIBOR dynamics.
+What is the [forward price](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2011/Forward%20Contracts%20and%20Forward%20Prices.md) of $B$ (2, 4)?
 c.
-Calculate the [[Arbitrage Pricing of Derivatives|arbitrage]]-free value of this call option using the BDT approach.
+Calculate the [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free value of this call option using the BDT approach.

 2. (Exchange rates and LIBOR rates.)
 You know that the euro/dollar exchange rate $\boldsymbol{e}_{t}$ follows the real-world dynamics:
 $$